Skip to main content

 D. Medical declaration

-You must declare if you have any physical and/or mental health condition which may affect your ability to carry on or manage the practice.
+You must declare if you have any physical and mental health conditions which may affect your ability to carry on, manage, or work for the purposes of the service you are applying to register.
 Your declaration will be completed by ticking a box on the application form, either ‘yes’ or ‘no’.

-If we are not confident that you are medically well enough to be a registered person, we may refuse your application.
+If we are not confident that you are medically fit to be a registered person, we may refuse your application.
 You have the right to appeal against this.
 We will also consider any second opinion that you may wish to obtain.

 Stage 3 Section 4 – Professional assessment